 |Université de Liège, Belgium (2000): Doctor honoris causa, D., h.c.|

 From Les Prix Nobel.
 The Nobel Prizes 1999, Editor Tore Frängsmyr, [Nobel Foundation], Stockholm, 2000

-This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures.
+This autobiography/biography was written at the time of the award and later published in the book series Les Prix Nobel/Nobel Lectures/The Nobel Prizes.
 The information is sometimes updated with an addendum submitted by the Laureate.Copyright © The Nobel Foundation 1999

 After the awarding of the Nobel Prize in 1999, I continued to serve as a faculty member at the California Institute of Technology (Caltech) as the Linus Pauling Chair Professor of Chemistry and Professor of Physics, and the Director of the Physical Biology Center for Ultrafast Science and Technology (UST) and the NSF Laboratory for Molecular Sciences (LMS).
 Current research is devoted to dynamical chemistry and biology, with a focus on the physics of elementary processes in complex systems.
 A major research frontier is the new development of "4D ultrafast diffraction and microscopy”, making possible the imaging of transient structures in space and time with atomic-scale resolution.